veit/jupyter-tutorial/docs/sphinx/nbsphinx.rst

    .. code-block:: console

-    $ pipenv run python3 -m sphinx.cmd.quickstart
+    $ pipenv run python -m sphinx.cmd.quickstart

 #.
-The Sphinx configuration file ``conf.py` is then located in the newly created
+The Sphinx configuration file :file:`conf.py` is then located in the newly
-   directory.
+   created directory.
 In this, ``nbsphinx`` is added as an extension and notebook checkpoints are excluded:

    .. code-block:: python